For more information on Managed Land Settlement please visit the Afesis-corplan incremental settlement website initiative.

 - Between a Shack and an RDP House: Managed Land Settlement

-- Towards managed land settlement – a review of five South African case studies
+- Towards managed land settlement – a review of five South African case studies and its summary annexure table

 - Managed Land Settlement (Video – 15 minute version)